openshift/openshift-origin-design/web-console/knikubevirt/snapshots/snapshots.md

 ## Scheduled snapshots

-A dedicated "upcoming" snapshots is located at the top of the "Sanpshots tab.
-This list displays 3 instances at default.
-When there's more that 3 instances, a "Show all scheduled snapshots" button to expand to full list is available, toggled to "show less" on expanded mode.
+The scheduled snapshots are located at the top of the list of the taken spanpshots, sharing the same columns.

 ![Offline Schedule Snapshot - scheduled sub tab](img/3-00.jpg) On checking 'Schedule snapshot for...' checkbox, addintional fields will appear for that task.